martihomssoler/goburin/design-notes.md

 // --- Generics
 // the type is determined by the GENERIC_TYPE preceded by the "$" symbol sum := (a: $T, b: T) -> T { a + b }
-// e.g. calling the code above with "sum(Int, Int)", results in  "T = Int".
+// e.g. calling the code above with "sum(int, int)", results in  "T = int".
 // failing to provide a GENERIC_TYPE preceeded by a "$" is an error

 // --- Results & Options